kreauniv/comp206/year2021/source/avl.rst

         return n;
     }

+    // Lookup the node in the tree with the key, or return
-    avltree avltree_get(avltree t, int key) {
+    // NULL if no such node exists. avltree avltree_get(avltree t, int key) {
         if (t == NULL) { return NULL; }
         if (t->key == key) { return t; }